awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab1.md

 +++
-title = "Lab 1: Create a GitLab repository" weight = 30
+title = "Create a GitLab repository" weight = 30
 +++
 In this lab you will create a new repository in GitLab and configure it in AWS Cloud9.
 Then you will create the source code of the demo app and commit it into the repository, but before you configure the actual CI/CD in the next lab, will not push it.